Article originally published Spring 2021 in The Monitor magazine.

 Knowing that his discomfort would only worsen, Sam turned to the team at Fairfield Healthcare Professionals Orthopedics and Physical Medicine & Rehabilitation for a solution.
-Following an evaluation with orthopedic surgeon Jason Reed, DO, Sam learned his problem was more than just osteoarthritis – he also had a torn meniscus in his right knee.
+Following an evaluation, Sam learned his problem was more than just osteoarthritis – he also had a torn meniscus in his right knee.

-“Large meniscus tears can occur as arthritis worsens in the knee, and if left untreated, the pain and locking of the joint will typically persist,” Dr. Reed said.
+“Large meniscus tears can occur as arthritis worsens in the knee, and if left untreated, the pain and locking of the joint will typically persist,” his doctor said.
 “Sam’s osteoarthritis was primarily located in the middle of his knees, which was a great indication that partial knee replacements were an ideal treatment to help him stay active.”

 Sam’s team jumped right into creating a personalized plan for his care, which included two outpatient partial knee replacement surgeries and repair of his meniscus.

-As with any major surgery, Sam had a number of questions about what to expect, and he was relieved to get the answers and assurance he needed from Dr. Reed.
+As with any major surgery, Sam had a number of questions about what to expect, and he was relieved to get the answers and assurance he needed.

 Feeling confident in his treatment plan, Sam was ready to move forward with surgery.
 His care team tackled his right knee first, replacing the knee and repairing the meniscus during a one-hour procedure at FMC.
 Unlike traditional total joint surgery, which typically consists of a 3-4 day stay in FMC’s orthopedic unit, Sam was out of bed, walking and back at home within hours of his surgery.